Bogie, Queensland: Geography

 The terrain is mountainous and relatively undeveloped.
 The principal land use is grazing on native vegetation.

 The Bowen Developmental Road passes through the middle of the locality from the south-west (Springlands) to the north-east (Bowen).
-The Newlands railway system roughly follows the same route as the road through the locality.
+The Newlands railway system roughly follows the same route as the road through the locality with Binbee railway station serving the locality (20.3088°S 147.9262°E).

 History

+Twenty-five Mile Camp Provisional School (also known as Aberdeen Provisional School) opened circa July 1919.
+In 1920, it was renamed Bogie Range Provisional School.
+It closed circa 1922.